nadavrot/memset_benchmark/README.md

 # memset_benchmark

 This repository contains two fast memset implementations for x86.
-They both outperform the glibc implementation, even when excluding the elf indirection.
+They both outperform the glibc implementation.
 The first implementation is 100 lines of C code, and the other implementation is a short assembly function.

 After reading a blog [post](https://msrc-blog.microsoft.com/2021/01/11/building-faster-amd64-memset-routines/) by Joe Bialek, I decided to try to optimize memset.
 It turns out that the glibc implementation is good, but it could be improved.

-The implementation of memset in this repository is faster than the glibc implementation for most sizes.
 The chart below compares this code with the musl implementation and two libc configurations (with and without elf indirection, as suggested by Dave Zarzycki).
 The benchmark also shows the two memset implementations from this project.

 ![Benchmark](docs/bench.png)